ZhiminXiang/docs/serving/using-external-dns.md

 ### Create a DNS zone for managing DNS records

+Skip this step if you already have a zone for managing DNS records of your custom domain.

 A DNS zone which will contain the managed DNS records needs to be created.
 Assume your custom domain is `external-dns-test.my-org.do`.
 You can use the following command to create a DNS zone if you are using Google Cloud DNS.
 ```shell